taotaohe/python_course_2025_spring/README.md

 # Experimental Programming and Data Analysis in Python

-Welcome to the GitHub repository for **Experimental Programming and Data Analysis in Python**!
+Welcome to the Course for **Experimental Programming and Data Analysis in Python**!
 This course, offered at **Beijing Language and Culture University** in **Spring 2025**, is designed to equip students with essential Python skills, introduce them to experimental programming using **PsychoPy**, and provide hands-on experience in data analysis.
 Whether you're a beginner or looking to sharpen your skills, this course will guide you through writing experiments and handling data with confidence.

 ## 📚 Course Overview